loekd/ServiceFabric.Mocks/README.md

 Contributions are welcome.
 Please upgrade the package version with a minor tick if there are no breaking changes.
 And add a line to the readme.md, stating the changes, e.g. 'upgraded to SF version x.y.z'.
 Doing so will allow me to simply accept the PR, which will automatically trigger the release of a new package.
+Please also make sure all feature additions have a corresponding unit test.

 ## Release notes